liquidctl/liquidctl/docs/nzxt-hue2-guide.md

 ## Monitoring

+_Changed in 1.9.0: the noise level is not available when data is read from [Linux hwmon]._

-The device can report fan information for each channel and the noise level at the onboard sensor
+The device can report fan information for each channel and the noise level at the on-board sensor.

 ```
 # liquidctl status